Preview: Preparing for kindergarten is sometimes harder for MOM than for the kindergartener!

-(I actually wrote that part a while ago: my nephew is now in third grade.
+(I actually wrote that part a while ago: my nephew is now in fourth grade.
 Where does the time go?!
 Now I have a 5-year-old myself.
 One day they are toddling next to our feet and the next they are tieing their shoes on the way to kindergarten).

 So here is some support for the Moms who have to send their babies off into the cold, cruel world of kindergarten.
 Okay, for the kids it is actually the warm, fuzzy world of musical fun- but that is not how Mom sees it!